-Domestic violence is increasingly becoming a familiar reality in the lives of women in India.
+Domestic violence in India is increasingly becoming a familiar reality in the lives of women.
 Here are some stories of despair, and hope.

 Keeping in mind the gruesome incidents that have taken place over the years against women, many of us would come to the conclusion that a woman’s safest abode is her home.
 Think again.
 The danger could be lurking in our own homes – women’s lives can be in grave danger at the hands of their abusive husbands, partners, and in-laws, too.

-I chose to write about domestic violence, is because it’s the story of so many Indian women, or at least the ones who I personally know.
+I chose to write about domestic violence in India, is because it’s the story of so many Indian women, or at least the ones who I personally know.
 Most of us have experienced it first-hand, in some form or the other in our own marriages, or have witnessed it happening to our own sisters, mothers and friends.

 I’ve seen many women staying in the marriage for years; they’ve suffered at the hands of the tormentor, hoping to see light at the end of the tunnel.
 But for this lady, things took a turn for the worse.
 Years after the violence, she’s still not healed and the effects last even today.
 Here’s her story : Forever Broken.
 The message I got after reading her story is that if we don’t exit the abusive relationship in time, the effects can leave scars for a lifetime.